nicholaswmin/fsm/README.md

       state modelling which is usually hacked-up haphazardly, as needed.
       If there are modelling discrepancies, they will appear earlier since invalid state transitions throw an explicit error.

-      Additionally, state logic is declared in a single place rather than getting lost in lines of unrelated imperative code; this vastly increases code readability and clarity of intention.

       Software in safety-critical industries *require* the use of FSM models as part of their certification.